Protinon/Blender-rpc/README.md

 * **Multi-instance support:** If multiple Blender windows are open, the one that was most recently saved will send data to Discord.
 * **Rendering mode:** Will show info about current render, as shown in the above image.
 It will have different text if rendering a single frame.
 * **Blender Version:** Displays the current Blender version in a nice format when hovering over the Blender icon.
-For example: "2.81a Alpha"
 * **Options:** Allows a few settings to be changed on the Blender addon screen, more info below.

 ## Options